Creating an Application Manifest

 - Go to Catalog and click Add Application.

+a.
 Catalog : Existing Applications can be imported using this Application type.
-Drag-drop the YAML file in the provided space and click on Save
+Drag-drop the YAML file in the provided space and click on Save.

+b.
 Git: Application hosted on git can be added to the catalog using this type.
-Refer GitOps for more detail
+Refer GitOps for more details.

 Creating a Pod Controller